 StrategyWe use Newton’s law of gravitation to determine the force between them and then use Newton’s second law to find the acceleration of each.
-For the estimate, we assume this acceleration is constant, and we use the constant-acceleration equations from Motion along a Straight Line to find the time and speed of the collision.
+For the estimate, we find the final acceleration as well and assume the acceleration is constant at its average value, and we use the constant-acceleration equations from Motion along a Straight Line to find the time and speed of the collision.

 SolutionThe magnitude of the force is

 The vehicles are 4.0 m in diameter, so the vehicles move from 10.0 m to 4.0 m apart, or a distance of 3.0 m each.
 A similar calculation to that above, for when the vehicles are 4.0 m apart, yields an acceleration of , and the average of these two values is .
 If we assume a constant acceleration of this value and they start from rest, then the vehicles collide with speed given by

 We use to find or about 4.6 hours.

 SignificanceThese calculations—including the initial force—are only estimates, as the vehicles are probably not spherically symmetrical.
 But you can see that the force is incredibly small.
 Astronauts must tether themselves when doing work outside even the massive International Space Station (ISS), as in Figure 13.4, because the gravitational attraction cannot save them from even the smallest push away from the station.